 Root Canal Treatment

 Root canal treatment (also called a root canal) is done when decay will likely damage or has already killed a tooth.
-During a root canal, Central Florida dentist Dr. Spencer removes the pulp from the center of a tooth and fills the pulp cavity.
+During a root canal, Central Florida dentist Dr. Arnold removes the pulp from the center of a tooth and fills the pulp cavity.
 This can prevent the development of a painful infection in the pulp that may spread to other teeth; it can also treat an infection that has developed into an abscessed tooth.
 This procedure can relieve toothache, stop infection, and promote healing.

-• First, Dr. Spencer will numb your gums by applying a jellylike substance.
+• First, Dr. Arnold will numb your gums by applying a jellylike substance.
 After your gums are numb, the dentist will inject a local anesthetic that will completely numb the teeth, gums, tongue, and skin in that area.
 Sometimes nitrous oxide gas will be used to reduce pain and help you relax.

-• Dr. Spencer may separate the decayed tooth from the other teeth with a small sheet of rubber on a metal frame.
+• Dr. Arnold> may separate the decayed tooth from the other teeth with a small sheet of rubber on a metal frame.
 This protective rubber sheet also helps stop liquid and tooth chips from entering your mouth and throat.

-• Dr. Spencer will use a drill and other tools to remove the pulp from the tooth and will fill the inside part of the tooth below the gum line with medications, temporary filling materials, and a final root canal filling.
+• Dr. Arnold will use a drill and other tools to remove the pulp from the tooth and will fill the inside part of the tooth below the gum line with medications, temporary filling materials, and a final root canal filling.

 • After the root canal, a permanent filling or crown (cap) is often needed.
-If a crown is needed, Dr. Spencer removes the decay, and then makes an impression of the tooth.
+If a crown is needed, Dr. Arnold removes the decay, and then makes an impression of the tooth.
 A technician uses the impression to make a crown that perfectly matches the drilled tooth.

 The tooth may be fitted with a temporary crown until the permanent crown is made and cemented into place.